AnYa-international/Microsoft-365-Security/Office/README.md

 ## FollowHyperlink.xlsm
 This Excel document contains a VBA macro which uses the FollowHyperlink method to execute the Calculator application (calc.exe).

+## VBS Attachment.one
+This OneNote document contains an attached VBS script that is hidden behind a button.
+The button is designed to look like a harmless element and appears in front of the VBS object, making it less likely for a victim to suspect any malicious intent.
+When the victim double-clicks the button, the VBS script is executed, and the Calculator application (calc.exe) is launched.